ngc-corp/unity-tailwindcss/README.md

 ## Requirements:

 * Unity Version: 6000.0 or later
-* Node.js: Installed for using Tailwind's build process (npx).
+* Node.js: Installed for using Tailwind's build process (20.18.0 recommended).

 ## Installation